blocksense-network/blocksense-infra-test/libs/sdk/README.md

 Currently we support request/response oracle scripts that receive `Settings` as parameter and should return `Result<Payload>`

-- `Settings` provide you with an array of data feed IDs and resources.
+- `Settings` provide you with
+  - An array of data feed IDs and data(String representation of the resource property from the data feed configuration).
+  - An array of capabilities - IDs and data.
-- `Payload` is the Oracle result which which is an array of data feed results .
+- `Payload` is the Oracle result which is an array of data feed results.
+  - Numerical - f64

 ## HTTP library